codefionn/feder/doc/tutorials/classes.md

 The following program creates an object from a class called Person.
 That class has the attributes 'name' with the type String and the attribut 'age' with the type 'int32'.
-The function 'printData' of the class 'Person' will be called wit help of the object 'obj'.
+The function 'printData' of the class 'Person' will be called with the help of the object 'obj'.

 ```
 include "stdio.fd"